 If you look at the Constitution of the United States, there is only one paragraph (Article V) that tells how we can change our government.
 But Article V only discusses how to propose and then ratify amendments.
 It does not say anything about the procedures to rewrite the entire Constitution.
 At their website, an organization called Friends of the Article V Convention has verified that there have been over 700 petitions for a constitutional convention from state legislatures, but Congress refuses to grant that right, which is an inherent right of “The People.”

-The Friends of the Article V Convention insist that the constitutional convention that is now demanded by the states, based on Article V, can be only for proposing amendments, not about rewriting the US Constitution.
-They want a constitutional convention to discuss any amendment issues (like requiring a balanced budget, term limits, and so forth) as they are submitted by the states–amendments which later must be ratified by ¾ of the states.
-Read the quote below from their website:
+The Friends of the Article V Convention insist that the constitutional convention that is now demanded by the states, based on Article V, can be only for proposing amendments, not about rewriting the US Constitution. … Read the rest

 The bureaucracy, inefficiency, waste, national debt, loss of states’ rights, erosion of individual rights, my experience in the public schools, and the military interventionism of our government caused me to become a libertarian capitalist, until recently.
 In my younger, college days, I was very concerned about poverty and world hunger.
 My parents were quite alarmed when I told them I was a democratic socialist.
 I also believed that a democratic, world federal government would abolish the foolish wars that result from national rivalry.
 My favorite expression was from Karl Marx: “From each according to his ability, to each according to his need.”
 Years later, my concern about environmental degradation motivated me to attend the first national conference of the Green Movement in 1987.
 Six people from Indiana attended, and I was one of them.